christianHei/no-circula/README.md

-# Servicios REST ecurul - Spring Boot
+# Servicios REST - Spring Boot

 This project was generated with Spring Boot version 2.2.4.